-Chamila Talagala is a PhD Candidate at Griffith Law School.
-He holds a Bachelor of Law and a Master of Law, both with honours, from the University of Colombo.
-He also holds a Post Attorney Diploma in Intellectual Property Law with Merit from the Advanced Legal Studies Unit of the Sri Lanka Law College and an Advanced Diploma in Management Accounting from the Chartered Institute of Management Accountants in the United Kingdom.
-Chamila is an Attorney-at-Law of the Supreme Court of Sri Lanka and prior to undertaking his PhD at Griffith Law School, he was a Senior Lecturer at APIIT Law School.
-In addition, he has worked as a Lecturer at the National Defence University of Sri Lanka and as a visiting Lecturer at the Open University of Sri Lanka.
-He has also practiced as a legal counsel in the Sri Lankan appellate courts.
-Chamila's research is focussed on the relationship between copyright law and translation with a special emphasis on promoting access to information in developing countries.
+Dr Chamila Talagala is a researcher and a legal advisor.
+His expertise is primarily in the area of Intellectual Property Law and Access to Knowledge.
+Chamila read for his PhD at Griffith Law School and holds a Master of Laws with Honours, Post Graduate Diploma in Intellectual Property Rights Law with Honours and a Bachelor of Laws with Honours.
+He also holds an Advanced Diploma in Management Accounting from the Chartered Institute of Management Accountants in the United Kingdom.
+Chamila is an Attorney-at-Law of the Supreme Court of Sri Lanka.
+He is currently the Legal Advisor to the Ministry of Education in Sri Lanka and holds senior positions in a wide range of ministerial and government committees.
+He is also a visiting academic at various higher educational institutions, including the National Defence University of Sri Lanka.
+Prior to undertaking his PhD at Griffith University, he was a Senior Lecturer at APIIT Law School in Sri Lanka.
+In addition, he has worked as a Lecturer at the National Defence University of Sri Lanka and as a Visiting Lecturer at the Open University of Sri Lanka.
+He has also practiced as a Legal Counsel in the Sri Lankan Appellate Courts and, at one time, he worked as a Junior Counsel attached to the Chambers of Mr. D. S. Wijesinghe, President’s Counsel.

 - 'Translation and the International Copyright Crisis: The Sri Lankan Experience During the Early Years of Independence' (2017) 39(3) European Intellectual Property Review, 153.